nashussaincoderco-a11y/aws-infrastructure-portfolio/assignment-4/README.md

 This is the JSON code inside the security policy.
 I created a custom security permission policy named student-api-dynamo-write directly to the function's execution role.

-I am giving the Lambda function permission only to write data (dynamodb:PutItem) specifically into your students database table and nowhere else.
+I am giving the Lambda function permission only to write data (dynamodb:PutItem) specifically into the students database table and nowhere else.